 - provide a basic translation of the sequence;

-- analyse and define the types of modifications or adaptations necessary for the final subtitled sequence (including textual condensation, omission, ellipsis, paraphrasing and lexical and syntactical simplification);
+- analyse and define the types of modifications or adaptations necessary for the final voiced sequence (including textual condensation, omission, ellipsis, paraphrasing and lexical and syntactical simplification);

 - how to deal with overly complex and/or confused source text

-- undertake adequate post translation revision and final editing of the subtitle-text.
+- undertake adequate posttranslation revision and final editing of voice-over text.

-Although the course is language- and direction-specific, the basic underlying features of the translation process for subtitling purposes can also be applied to other languages and directions.
+Although the course is language- and direction-specific, the basic underlying features of the translation process for voice-over purposes can also be applied to other languages and directions.

-2) Subtitling project – students are required to submit a subtitling project, based on audiovisual material to be chosen by the course teacher.
-For the 8- to 10-minute sequence of audiovisual material, students must provide the following:
+Voice-over project – students are required to submit a voice-over project, based on audiovisual material to be chosen by the course teacher.
+For the 4- to 6-minute sequence of audiovisual material, students must provide the following: